krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Every year when automatic rotation is enabled.

+Does the customer need to provide a new key?
+- No — not in normal automatic rotation.
+  - AWS handles everything:
+    - Generates new cryptographic material
+    - Associates it with the same KMS key

+If you are using imported key material: Automatic rotation is NOT supported

 #### A web application uses Network Load Balancer (NLB) to route traffic to the compute instances.
 Which of these configurations would offer comprehensive protection against Layer 7 attacks?

 With AWS __WAF__, you can subscribe to ready-to-use managed rule groups provided by AWS and marketplace sellers.